 Why the SPINS vs. Circana vs. NielsenIQ comparison gets framed wrong

-Most published comparisons of SPINS, Circana, and NielsenIQ are written from a buyer's perspective — someone evaluating which syndicator to license.
-That framing produces feature checklists and side-by-side coverage tables.
-It's useful for procurement but less useful for the analyst who already has access to one or two of these and is trying to figure out which one to actually pull data from for a specific question.
+Most of the SPINS, Circana, and NielsenIQ comparisons out there are written for a buyer, someone deciding which syndicator to license.
+That gives you feature checklists and side-by-side coverage tables.
+Fine for procurement.
+Not much help to the analyst who already has access to one or two of these and just needs to know which one to actually pull from for the question in front of them.

-This page is the working analyst's comparison: what each one is genuinely better at once you're licensed and trying to answer a question, plus the friction points each tool creates that the sales deck doesn't mention.
+So this is the working analyst's version.
+What each one is genuinely better at once you are licensed and trying to get an answer, and the friction each one creates that the sales deck conveniently leaves out.

 The one-paragraph version

-Circana (the August-2022 merger of IRI and NPD) is the default choice for conventional MULO grocery analysis at scale — broadest retailer coverage in conventional, includes Whole Foods (which SPINS doesn't carry), deep history, the standard surface for major-CPG benchmark work.
-NielsenIQ is the default for cross-retailer scanner data with strong international coverage and a robust panel offering, plus a Byzzer-branded surface specifically built for emerging brands.
-SPINS is the default for natural, specialty, and wellness — the only one with serious depth on natural channel attributes and direct-scan coverage of natural-leading retailers (Sprouts, Natural Grocers, plus the long tail of regional naturals via KeHE/UNFI distributor flow).
+Circana, which came out of the August 2022 IRI and NPD merger, is the default for conventional MULO grocery analysis at scale.
+Broadest retailer coverage in conventional, deep history, and the standard surface for major-CPG benchmark work — though it only projects Whole Foods into its channel totals rather than reading it directly.
+NielsenIQ is the default for cross-retailer scanner data, with strong international coverage, a strong panel, a Byzzer-branded surface built specifically for emerging brands, and a Whole Foods POS read (Whole Foods named Nielsen its primary U.S. analytics provider for POS data in 2016).
+SPINS is the default for natural, specialty, and wellness, and it is the only one of the three with real depth on natural-channel attributes plus direct-scan coverage of natural-leading retailers, Sprouts, Fresh Thyme, and the long tail of regional naturals that flow through KeHE and UNFI.

 SPINS vs. Circana vs. NielsenIQ: what each does best